mark-casey/pansi/README.md

  place the admin will find themselves is with a playbook for each type of service they deploy that has these host tags and counts statically written in.
 Further, if some instances of a service are on different providers or need to run different numbers of each type of host, the playbook for that specific service will then also have multiple versions.
+Playbook upkeep and task duplication under this approach can become an issue even with a relatively small number of services deployed.

+### How does pansi help with this problem?

+With the above in mind, the goal of pansi is to document a pattern by which a service's parameters can be stored in an Ansible variables file and passed (by the playbook for the service being deployed) to a set of IAAS-specific roles that will do the actual work with Ansible's cloud modules.
+Or in other words it is an abstraction designed to separate the playbooks that create and deploy the service from the variables that distinguish it from other services of the same type.
+Under this approach, all instances of a service can be deployed and maintained by a single playbook.

+### What is the downside to this approach?

+A small portion of the overhead that would have gone into maintaining a playbook for each instance of a service is redirected into maintaining the variable files that hold the service parameters.
+However, this is still much less overhead than the alternative because many tasks like moving portions of a service (or entire services) to another provider become a matter of changing a few parameters instead of rewriting portions of the playbook.
+#FIXME: reinforce; find a more compelling way to demonstrate this point ^^

+One important point is that this overhead is **NOT** the same as the overhead one would incur by trying to maintain a standard static inventory file, a custom static inventory file that generates a standard static inventory file, trying to keep any static inventory file in sync with dynamic inventory scripts, or trying various other solutions.
-With this in mind the goal of pansi is to document a pattern by which a set of roles and plays can receive parameters of what to create on an IAAS provider **without** requiring that static inventory files exist and be kept up once the created hosts have been bootstrapped.
-It is an abstraction designed to store what a service would look like if you were to redeploy it from scratch, and to then hand over maintenance of inventory to Ansible's dynamic inventory scripts.
-This is important for the purpose of staying on the 'cattle' side of the traditional pets v. cattle analogy.
+The distinction lies in that pansi stores what types of nodes a service requires, how many there are of each type, and what service-specific variables there might be, but knows next to nothing about any individual host (thereby leaving that job to dynamic inventory scripts).
+This is a critical distinction for the purposes of staying on the 'cattle' side of the traditional pets v. cattle analogy.

-In this way the author(s) see the project as a PAAS-like thing for Ansible, or pansi.
+### What does the name mean?

+Deploying named instances of services onto providers is kind of PAAS-like; pansi is a run-together assortment of letters from the phrase "PAAS in Ansible".

+### Is there any other important information about pansi that maybe hasn't been well formatted yet that you could just
+sort of paste-vomit into this space for me to read?

-These ideals are important to the project:
+These are kind of the values of the project:

 - New concepts and terms should be avoided wherever possible in favor of recycling existing Ansible (or general "cloud-ops") concepts and terminology.